Lightroom has become more and more powerful with every version released. You can check out our complete guide to Adobe Lightroom here.

 Not only do you get hundreds of presets, but 7GB worth of video training too (which proved to be very useful).
-If 7GB is too much for you to download, you can purchase the DVD for an additional $10 (it’s shipped worldwide).
+If 7GB is too much for you to download, you can purchase the DVD for an additional $10 (it ships worldwide).

 After trying many different presets in the past, I would say that they are the new industry standard.

-I’ve tried a lot of other presets, but after a few minutes of use, then end up getting deleted, because the free presets I’ve found in the past just aren’t up to scratch.
+I’ve tried a lot of other presets, but after a few minutes of use, I end up deleting them.
+That’s because the free presets I’ve found in the past just aren’t up to scratch.